squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 such as lists of domains or URL patterns that shouldn't be fetched through the proxy, or Java''''''Script automatic proxy configuration.

+== Firefox and Thunderbird manual and automatic configuration ==

+Both Firefox and Thunderbird are configured in the same way.
+Look in the Tools menu, Options, General and then Connection Settings.
+The options in there are fairly self explanatory.
+Firefox and Thunderbird support manually specifying the proxy server, automatically downloading a wpad.dat file from a specified source, and additionally wpad auto-detection.

+Thunderbird uses these settings for downloading HTTP images in emails.

+In both cases if you are manually configuring proxies, make sure you should add relevant statements for your network in the "No Proxy For" boxes.

 == Netscape manual configuration ==

 Select '''Network Preferences''' from the